natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/iterable_iterator.rst

     Calling __iter__
     Out[14]: ['1', '2', '3', '4']

-In Python, iter() function is responsible for getting an iterator :
+In Python, ``iter`` function is responsible for getting an iterator:

 .. code:: python